Lead service line: Responsibilities

 There are two parts in a service line.
 The first part is the pipe that connects the water main to the curb stop which is a stop valve that is located around the street curb or the property line.
 That first section is called communication pipe.
 The second part is the pipe that connects the curb stop to the building inlet or a water meter.
 This part is called supply pipe.
-Depending on local water utilities, sometimes the meter is located at the property line instead.
+Depending on local water utilities, the meter may be located at the property line instead.
 When the water meter is located at that alternative position, the pipe section that connects the water main to the water meter is the communication pipe, and the section that connects the water meter to the building isolation valve is the supply pipe.
-Lead service lines can be in one of these scenarios: the communication pipe section can be made of lead, that is called lead communication pipe; the supply pipe section can be made of lead, that is called lead supply pipe; the entire length can be made out of lead; or only a small section of the communication pipe at the water main is made out of lead (lead gooseneck).
+Lead service lines can exist in one of these scenarios: the communication pipe section can be made of lead, called the lead communication pipe; the supply pipe section can be made of lead, called the lead supply pipe; the entire length can be made out of lead; or only a small section of the communication pipe at the water main is made out of lead (lead gooseneck).

 The ownership structure of service lines varies among water utilities.
 Depending on localities, the entire length of a service line from the water main to the building inlet may be owned by the water utility, or the property owner.
 There can also be a partial ownership scenario where the water utility and the property owner share ownership of the service line, thus, replacing the entire lead service line requires a cooperation between the two entities.
 In the shared ownership, the water utility typically owns the communication pipe and the curb stop, and property owner owns the supply pipe.
 In this scenario, when the water utility owned section of a lead service line is called public lead service line, and the section owned by the property owner is called private lead service line.
 When only one part of a lead service line (either public or private) is replaced, it is called partial lead service line replacement.
 When both sides are replaced at the same time, it is called full lead service line replacement.